ducarme/springable/README.md

 It is supported on **Python 3.10 and above**.

+> [!NOTE]
+> Not too familiar with Python or installing packages from the terminal?
+Some extra help is provided [here](https://paulducarme.com/springable/getting_started/).

 ## Don't want to install it right now?
 Try the Online Notebook
 Try `springable` online, without any installation in an [interactive online notebook](https://colab.research.google.com/github/ducarme/springable/blob/main/docs/examples/example01_getting_started/example01_getting_started.ipynb)